 The internal review will be conducted by the IRB.

 Projects conducted on the Reed campus by non-Reed investigators must also undergo review by the Reed IRB.
-Projects conducted by Reed investigators at off-campus sites having their own process of institutional review will undergo minimal additional review at Reed.
+Projects conducted by Reed investigators at off-campus sites having their own process of institutional review will need to provide documentation of approval to Reed’s IRB.

 2. Categories of Review

 Certain categories of research are exempt from formal IRB review; however, these projects still require documentation of the processes used to protect participants’ privacy.
 Thus, a brief description of the research is required, but exempt proposals will be much shorter than those in other categories.
 Confirmation of exemption can be expected within one week.

 The following categories of research may be exempt: